IND-CPA Security Objective in Cryptography

 CryptographyCybersecurityEncryptionInformation SecurityComputer Science

-IND-CPA (Indistinguishability under Chosen-Plaintext Attack) is a fundamental security concept in modern cryptography.
-It ensures that an encryption scheme produces ciphertexts that reveal no meaningful information about the underlying plaintexts, even when an attacker can request encryptions of chosen messages.
-This property is crucial for maintaining data confidentiality in applications such as secure messaging, online banking, and encrypted storage.
+IND-CPA (Indistinguishability under Chosen-Plaintext Attack) is a cornerstone security notion in modern cryptography.
+It ensures encryption schemes produce ciphertexts that reveal no meaningful information about plaintexts, even when attackers can request encryptions of chosen messages.
+This property is essential for maintaining data confidentiality in applications like secure messaging, online banking, and encrypted storage.

 Indistinguishability